tgihf/cyber-reference-notes/windows/techniques/privilege-escalation/windows-privilege-escalation.md

 - [[powershell-scheduled-tasks]]

+### 11. Installed Applications

+Are there any known local privilege escalation vulnerabilities in the installed applications?

-### 11. Automated Privilege Escalation Enumeration
+### 12. Automated Privilege Escalation Enumeration

 **Enumeration**